 Research in my laboratory focuses on the molecular genetics and mechanisms of resistance to antiparasitic drugs, the mechanisms of action of these pharmaceuticals and parasite control.
-The work encompasses laboratory studies of parasite genomics, functional genomics and pharmacogenomics, proteomics and cellular physiology, combined with field aspects in developing countries to develop and deploy molecular tools to monitor the development of drug resistance in global parasitic disease control and elimination programs, such as the African Programme for Onchocerciasis Control (APOC) , and the Global Alliance to Eliminate Lymphatic Filariasis.
+The work encompasses laboratory studies of parasite genomics, functional genomics and pharmacogenomics, proteomics and cellular physiology, combined with field aspects in developing countries to develop and deploy molecular tools to monitor the development of drug resistance in global parasitic disease control and elimination programs.
+Current research is focussed on possible development of benzimidazole (Albendazole, mebendazole) resistance in soil transmitted helminths such as hookworms, whipworms and large roundworms.
 Drug resistance in veterinary parasites has become a major problem in many parts of the world.
-A substantial part of our work has also been to better understand the basis of drug resistance in important nematode parasites of livestock and to develop new tools for monitoring the development of drug resistance.
+Macrocyclic lactone resistance (e.g., to ivermectin) in the canine heartworm, Dirofilaria immitis, is of great interest because of concerns for animal welfare in companion animals and also as a model for human filarial infections.
+We are also interested in drug resistance in important nematode parasites of livestock, where resistance already poses a substantial economic challenge.
+We are developing new tools for monitoring the development of drug resistance.
 The research involves comparing genetic polymorphism in drug selected and naive parasite populations, determination of single nucleotide polymorphs (SNPs), expression of alleles with different observed SNPs, determination of the effects of the SNP on the phenotype of the parasite, analysis of gene promoter sequences and localization of gene expression.
 Based on these analyses, SNP markers can be used to monitor parasite populations in the field for drug selection changes in responsiveness to treatment.
 From these analyses models of drug resistance development in parasitic nematodes are being developed.
 Together with appointments in the Institute of Parasitology, Departments of Medicine, Pharmacology and Therapeutics, and in Animal Science at McGill University, we have extensive international collaborations with laboratories involved in human and animal parasitic disease control in developed and developing countries.

 My research is in the area of molecular pharmacology of infectious diseases.
 Current research projects in my laboratory include:

-- The molecular genetics of ivermectin and albendazole resistance selection in the human filarial nematodes, Onchocerca volvulus, Wuchereria bancrofti and Brugia malayi.
+- The molecular genetics of ivermectin (macrocyclic lactones) and resistance selection in the filarial parasites, Dirofilaria immitis and Brugia malayi.

-- The mechanism of action of anthelmintics such as moxidectin, ivermectin and understanding the mechanisms and genetics of drug resistance in the sheep and cattle parasites, Haemonchus contortus, Cooperia oncophora, Wuchereria bancrofti and Brugia malayi.
+- The mechanism of action of anthelmintics such as moxidectin, ivermectin in sheep and cattle parasites.

-- The expression and function of parasitic nematode genes in the free-living nematode Caenorhabditis elegans in combination with transcriptional regulation and modulation of translation with double stranded RNA.
+- The expression and function of parasitic nematode genes in the free-living nematode Caenorhabditis elegans.

-Our laboratory is composed of a very active team of postdoctoral fellows, Ph.D. and M.Sc. students, support staff and visiting scientists.
-Enquiries from qualified applicants about postdoctoral and Ph.D. training in molecular parasitology/pharmacology are welcome.
-Applications from international graduate students and postdoctoral fellows with scholarship standing are particularly encouraged.
-The laboratory is very international with trainees in the current year from Canada, France, Germany, India, Ghana, Kenya, Belgium and UK.
+Our laboratory is composed of a team of postdoctoral fellows, Ph.D. and M.Sc. students, support staff and visiting scientists.
+Applications from international graduate students and postdoctoral fellows with scholarship standing are encouraged.
+The laboratory is very international with trainees from various countries.